ballerina-platform/ballerina-lang/docs/language-server/DocumentEventSyncPublisherSubscriberDeveloperGuide.md

 #### 2. Unit Testing

-- Unit tests are written inside `EventSyncPubSubTest`.
+- See `EventSyncPubSubTest` for an example of writing unit tests for subscribers.